 Causeway Bay shopping is probably Hong Kong’s most intense shopping experience.
 Nowhere are more shops and more people squeezed together than the maze of streets in Causeway Bay.
-Boasting the city’s biggest department store in SOGO and one of the biggest malls in Times Square, as well as endless avenues of individual boutiques and market stalls, if you can’t find it here you won’t find it anywhere.
+Boasting the city’s biggest department store, SOGO, and one of the biggest malls, as well as endless avenues of individual boutiques and market stalls, if you can’t find it here you won’t find it anywhere.

-1. Yee Woo street, at the intersection with Great George Street and Jardine’s Bazaar, is Causeway Bay's navigational centre.
+At the intersection with Great George Street and Jardine’s Bazaar, Yee Woo Street is Causeway Bay's navigational center.
 This is Hong Kong's busiest intersection, and as the traffic lights turn green you can watch a mass of humanity sweep across the road.

-3. Fashion Walk is a street of hip shops and boutiques dedicated to local fashion designers and trends.
-Fashion Walk is along Kingston Street strictly speaking, although the stores have spread into the buildings and streets around.
+A street of hip shops and boutiques dedicated to local fashion designers and trends, Fashion Walk is along Kingston Street, strictly speaking, although the stores have spread into the buildings and streets around.

-4. The area’s main shopping mall and one of the biggest in Hong Kong is Times Square (Russel Street).
+The area’s main shopping mall, and one of the biggest in Hong Kong, is Times Square.
 Boasting 16 floors and 230 shops, the mall holds a useful mix of mid-priced local and international brands.
 It also has some excellent food options on its upper floors and a cinema attached.

-5. Lee Gardens and Lee Gardens Two (Yun Pin Road) are a pair of relatively small, high end malls that house many luxury shops.
+They're a pair of relatively small, high-end malls that house many luxury shops.
 This includes one of two Hong Kong Apple stores, as well as fashion retailers like Fendi, Gucci and Hermes